Modernly designed loft bathroom in Somercotes

 Dormer loft conversions are more economical than mansard or hip-to-gable conversions, however will still include a good deal of additional headroom and flooring area.

-Hip-to-gable loft conversions work by increasing the sloping ‘hip’ roofing at the side of your property outwards to create a vertical ‘gable’ wall, developing more internal loft area.
+Hip-to-gable loft conversions work by increasing the sloping ‘hip’ roofing at the side of your home outwards to create a vertical ‘gable’ wall, developing more internal loft area.
 This kind of conversion will only work on detached or semi-detached homes, as it requires a free sloping side roofing.

 If you own a detached property with sloping roofing systems on either side, you can build on both of these to create an even greater large double hip-to-gable extension.